-This is a residential condominium basement concrete floor, only about 500 square feet.
+This is a residential condominium basement concrete floor of only about 500 square feet.
 You can see all the drywall mud and paint spatter and overspray left from the building process.

-The concrete itself, though, was in great shape for staining, and we didn't want to damage it during the cleaning process.
-So, we wet-scrubbed the floor with a rotary floor machine and black stripping pad, scraped problem spots with a 4" razor edge hand tool, then dry-sanded off any remaining residue..
+The concrete itself was in great shape for staining, and it was important not to damage it during the cleaning process.
+We detergent scrubbed the floor with a rotary floor machine and black stripping pad, scraped problem spots with a 4" razor edged hand tool, then dry-sanded off remaining residue..

-With the floor perfectly clean, we spray applied acid stain, in the color of "Sunset".
-You can see the "mud-cracking" in the concrete caused by inadequate curing at the time of the original pour.
-That cracking actually enhances the effect of the acid stain, resulting in a more natural "stone" or "marble" appearance.
+With the floor perfectly clean, we spray applied the acid stain.
+The dampness reveals the "mud-cracking" in the concrete caused by inadequate curing at the time of the pour.
+This cracking actually enhances the effect of the acid stain, resulting in a more natural "stone" or "marble" appearance.

-We sealed the floor with two coats of a clear, water-based epoxy.
-The sealer brings out the true color of the acid stains, and creates a wet look.
+We sealed the floor with two coats of a water-based clear epoxy.
+Epoxy sealers enhance or deepen the color of acid stains and create a wet look.

-This floor ended up with a perfect staining result - despite the original mess.
-Most contractors, though, wouldn't even have tried to get this floor clean.
-They would have just recommended grinding everything off and applying metallic epoxy.
+This floor ended up with a perfect acid-staining result, despite the original mess.
+Most contractors wouldn't even have tried to get this floor clean - they would have simply recommended grinding everything off and applying metallic epoxy.
 Not only would this have cost the customer more, but it wouldn't have achieved the same natural-looking stone result.